 Customer acquisition cost (CAC)

 Every single purchase made in an e-commerce store has a certain cost – which is important for a consistent pricing policy to get rid of losses.
 The calculation process is quite simple.
 What you have invested so far in your e-commerce store in order to make the sale must be counted.

 Running an eCommerce business is no mean feat.
-It could seem herculean converting traffic to paying customers.
-However, you must understand that it is indeed possible to be successful with your marketing strategy.
-You can break even, increase your conversion rates and ROI.
+It could seem herculean to convert traffic to paying customers.
+However, you must understand that it is indeed possible to be successful with your eCommerce content marketing strategy.
+You can break even and increase your conversion rates and ROI.
 The eCommerce content marketing ideas above will get you well on your way to achieving that.
 Do not forget that your target audience is unique.
 Study them, then implement the strategies you believe will best achieve your purpose.